illusion173/NetBox/README.md

 Please note do *NOT* use these tools under any circumstance in a network unless you have written consent and permission to use NetBox and its inherent tools.

+NetBox is mainly used for scanning computers and servers for potential vulnerabilities.
+If the user wishses to attempt to exploit potential vulnerabilities in a controlled environment, they can do so in the same GUI.

 ### Language
 Python 3.10: https://www.python.org/